Law Office of Michelle Ball Discipline,Discipline hearings What To Say At A School Expulsion Hearing To Get A Better Outcome

 Ask for Mercy and Understanding

-Parents need to express to expulsion panels that the student is young, immature, and made a mistake.
+Parents need to express to school expulsion panels that the student is young, immature, and made a mistake.
 They need to ask for the expulsion panel to be merciful to the student, as the student, regardless of culpability, did not grasp what they were doing fully.

 Yes, the student was responsible (if they were), but they were impulsive.
 They have an immature mind.
 They are not dangerous or evil.
 They are a kid and kids can make silly mistakes.